Home > Digital technologies > AI and big data > Machine learning, deep learning, AI: what are the differences?

 Types of learning: supervised, unsupervised, reinforced

-Machine learning and deep learning algorithms need to learn from example data to adjust their parameters, called training datasets (train datasets).
+Machine learning and deep learning algorithms need to learn from example data to adjust their parameters, called training data sets (train datasets).
 Without training, artificial intelligence is nothing.
-The quality of learning conditions the quality of results.
-There are several types of learning: supervised, semi-supervised, unsupervised or reinforcement.
+The quality of the training determines the quality of the results.
+There are several types of learning: supervised, semi-supervised, unsupervised and reinforcement learning.

 Supervised learning

-Supervised learning involves one or more humans helping the computer by providing training data labeled with the correct answer to a question.
+Supervised learning involves one or more humans helping the computer by providing it with training data labelled with the correct answer to a question.

 For example, is this email spam or not?
-Thanks to statistical analysis, the algorithm then understands what characteristics allow it to classify these emails.
-So, as it is presented with new emails, it will be able to identify them and assign them a probability score whether or not they are spam.
-The human will be used to correct its errors during the learning process so that it improves over time.
+Thanks to statistical analysis, the algorithm then understands which features enable it to classify these e-mails.
+As new e-mails are presented to it, it will be able to identify them and assign them a probability score as to whether or not they are spam.
+The human will be used to correct its errors during the learning process so that it can improve over time.

 Unsupervised learning

-Unsupervised learning applies when the answers we seek to obtain are not available in the dataset: the data is not labeled.
+Unsupervised learning applies when the answers we are looking for are not available in the dataset: the data is not labelled.
 The algorithm works without human intervention.
-It teaches itself to discover information from a set of data.
-Its results may be less precise than supervised learning.
+It learns itself how to discover information from a set of data.
+Its results may be less accurate than supervised learning.

 • association operations to identify relationships between variables in a data set.